nooruddinmallick081-lab/Fooddelivery/README.md

 ## Team / hackathon

-Built by Sagnik, Indrashish, Nilarko, Rudra, Adwitiya and Urbi.
+Built by Nooruddin ,Rohit, Kiran , Nabanit , Shweta and Ashmita.
 See [`TEAM_GUIDE.txt`](TEAM_GUIDE.txt) for who built what and why.